-Since the beginning of the conflict in Ukraine, more than 8 million people have taken refuge in neighboring countries.
-Among these, Moldova is the one that has been more impacted and is currently hosting many families in refugee accommodation centres and homes.
-Thanks to ChildFund Alliance and its partner ChildFund Germany, WeWorld immediately took action to give support to people affected by the war, both inside and outside the Ukrainian borders.
-WeWorld has been operating in Moldova since March 2022, providing support to families who have crossed the border in search of shelter, with particular attention to children.
-The goal is to restore a situation of normality for those who have had to leave their homes and have suffered, and are suffering still, the traumas of a conflict.
+Since the beginning of the conflict in Ukraine, more than 10 million people had to flee their home.
+More than 1,108,000 of them crossed the border towards Moldova, which until now is registering 120,472 refugees.
+Most of the refugees are hosted in private accommodation but also in several Refugee Accommodation Centers (RAC) across the country.
+Thanks to ChildFund Alliance and its partner ChildFund Germany, we immediately took action to give support to people affected by the war, both inside and outside the Ukrainian borders.
+We have been operating in Moldova since March 2022, providing support to families who have crossed the border in search of shelter and essential support, with particular attention to children.
+The goal is to restore a sense of normality for those who have had to leave their homes and are still suffering the traumas of the conflict.

 The Context

-The main entry point for people fleeing Ukraine is Palanca in the south - a few kilometers from Odessa -, a city with more than a million inhabitants.
 Both the government and the Moldovan people have a positive approach towards the Ukrainian refugees in the country.
 Nonetheless, being Moldova the smallest economy in Europe, it is suffering from a high rate of inflation and rising energy prices.
 For this reason, humanitarian support to Ukrainian refugees must go hand in hand with integration and livelihoods, not only for refugees but also for the most vulnerable people in the Moldovan society.

 Our intervention

-We decided to intervene in Moldova immediately, from the beginning of the conflict, as one of the hottest borders on the war front in Ukraine which immediately became a place of welcome for many families in difficulty.
-WeWorld has supported over 20,000 people in the country until now, especially women and children, with a multi-sector approach.
+We decided to intervene in Moldova immediately, from the beginning of the conflict, as the country became one of the primarily reception point of individuals fleeing the war in Ukraine, perceived as a safe place for many families in difficulty.
+We have supported over 43,000 people in the country by the end of 2023, especially women and children, with a multi-sector approach, and continue to invest in projects allowing a better immediate support and long-term integration of Ukrainian refugees.

-Given the context of the country, WeWorld’s response focuses on strengthening the resilience of host institutions and communities, as well as the livelihood of the refugee community, by promoting economic inclusion, access to essential services and social cohesion among refugee and host communities.
+Given the context of the country, our response also focuses on strengthening the resilience of host institutions and communities, as well as the livelihood of the refugee community, by promoting economic inclusion, access to essential services and social cohesion among refugee and host communities.
 These elements play a key role in ensuring that refugees become more resilient and self-reliant, and they reduce the factors of risk and vulnerability.
 It is why all our activities in the country take into account social cohesion and the active involvement of both the refugee and the host communities, to strengthen integration.
 In fact, food and other basic needs come mostly from local producers, to support the local economy and small Moldovan producers, while the refugee population is actively involved in the organization and delivery of food parcels.

 WeWorld's intervention in Ukraine is possible thanks to the support of ChildFund Alliance, Childfund Australia, Childfund Korea, Childfund Japan, Childfund New Zealand, Educo and many companies and people who are supporting us.